kongali1720/kongali-security/README.md

 ## 🕵️ OSINT

-Kongali Security is designed to support modular OSINT capabilities for authorized defensive security investigations and research.
+Kongali Security is intended to support modular OSINT capabilities for authorized defensive security investigations and research.

-Potential modules include:
+Planned capabilities may include:

 * DNS intelligence
 * WHOIS information